Impact

 Risk and Exploitability

-No CVSS or EPSS score is available, and the vulnerability is not listed in the CISA KEV catalog, so the exact exploitation probability and severity are uncertain.
-The attack vector is inferred to be via browsing the internet: an attacker crafts a malicious website that, when displayed, triggers the validation flaw and causes data leakage.
-Because the flaw is limited to web content parsing, a user must visit the malicious site; no remote code execution or privilege escalation is reported.
+The CVSS score is 6.5, with an EPSS score of <1%, and the vulnerability is not listed in the CISA KEV catalog, indicating a moderate severity and a very low exploitation probability.
+The attack vector is inferred to be via browsing the internet: an attacker creates a malicious website that, when displayed in the device’s web engine, triggers the validation flaw and causes leakage of sensitive data.
+The flaw is limited to web content parsing, so a user must visit the malicious site; no remote code execution or privilege escalation is reported.

 OpenCVE Enrichment